sp4wn-owner/Spawn/README.md

 # [Spawn](https://sp4wn.com)

-Spawn enables rapid deployment of custom telepresence robots/devices without the hassle of managing networking or communication.
-You have full control over how to handle the received input commands.
-Controllers/gamepads are currently supported.
-In the future, we may add compatibility for VR controllers and other devices.
+Spawn acts as a middleware solution between robots and end users, facilitating the rapid deployment of custom telepresence robots/devices without the complexities of networking or communication management.

 - Currently supporting the following robot types: Raspberry Pi || Phone + ESP32.

 ## Features:

 - Quick and easy setup (no coding initially required)
     &nbsp;&nbsp;&nbsp;&nbsp;- We provide all the code necessary to get your bot up and running in minutes.
+You have full control over how to handle the received input commands.
+Controllers/gamepads are currently supported.
+In the future, we may add compatibility for VR controllers and other devices.

 - Real-time control
     &nbsp;&nbsp;&nbsp;&nbsp;- We use the fastest technology available allowing for near real-time control over the internet.